kjrunner/mustard-seed/README.md

 The following commands will compile the code and execute the main method in the class code.sample.QuickRun.

 Use the following command to have run the InputAnalyzer with command line arguments.
 The analyzer requires three pieces of data.
 The first, an integer, to indicate the type of sample code to run (1 = InputAnalyzer).
 The second is the input file path, and the third is the search string for the input.
 Only the first value indicating the sample code type is required at the command line.
 If no additional arguments are passed at the command line, then the analyzer will use the default values set in sample.properties.
 A test file (referenced in below command) has been provided with the project.

-The following two commands would yield the same result…
+The following two commands would yield the same result.

 Base command that will use property file default values